BSc (Hons) Scheme in Spatial Data Science and Smart Cities (Land Surveying and Geo-Informatics / Urban Informatics and Smart Cities)

 Remarks

-• Students will be awarded one of the following titles upon successful completion of the graduation requirements of the programme concerned:
+- Students will be awarded one of the following degrees upon successful completion of the graduation requirements of the programme concerned:

-• Students are subject to further assessment criteria; i.e. students’ own choice, GPA and interview performance in the selection of awards/majors at the end of their Year One study.
+- Students are subject to further assessment criteria, such as students’ choice, GPA, and interview performance for their selection of degrees/majors at the end of Year One.

-• The option of a Secondary Major in AI and Data Analytics (AIDA) is available to students of the BSc (Hons) in Land Surveying and Geo-Informatics.
-Admission to the Secondary Major is competitive and subject to a different credit requirement for graduation.
+- The option of a Secondary Major in AI and Data Analytics (AIDA) is available to students in the BSc (Hons) in Land Surveying and Geo-Informatics.
+Admission to a Secondary Major is competitive and subject to different credit requirements for graduation.
 Please see the Secondary Major Details section for more information.

 Aims and Characteristics